sampconrad/jsonsql-highlighter/README.md

 ## 🤖 Automated Releases

 This project uses GitHub Actions for automated releases.

+If you fork this, you'll need to configure a **Repository Secret** named *VSCE_PAT* that holds your *Personal Access Token* to the *Visual Studio Marketplace*.

 When you push a tagged commit, the workflow will automatically:

 1. Compile the TypeScript code
 2. Package the extension into a `.vsix` file
 3. Create a GitHub release with the packaged extension
+4. Publish the extension to VSCode's Marketplace

 ### Creating a Release